ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/UnitTests.md

                         show verbose requests, responses and notifications output --disable-teardown, -notd
-                        disable the tear-down / cleanup procedure at the end of a test suite --exclude-tests EXCLUDETESTS [EXCLUDETESTS ...], -et EXCLUDETESTS [EXCLUDETESTS ...] exclude the specified test cases from running --run-teardown, -runtd
+                        disable the tear-down / cleanup procedure at the end of a test suite --disable-uppertester, -nout
+                        disable the use of the upper tester interface --exclude-tests EXCLUDETESTS [EXCLUDETESTS ...], -et EXCLUDETESTS [EXCLUDETESTS ...] exclude the specified test cases from running --run-teardown, -runtd